Big Naughty

-Seo Dong-hyeon (born June 2, 2003), known professionally as Big Naughty (stylized as BIG Naughty), is a South Korean rapper, singer and songwriter.
+Seo Dong-hyeon (born June 2, 2003), known professionally as Big Naughty (stylized as BIG Naughty), is a South Korean singer and songwriter.
 He first garnered attention when he appeared on the rap competition TV show Show Me the Money 8 in 2019.
 He signed to H1ghr Music where he released the extended plays Bucket List (2021) and Nangman (2022).

 Early life

 Seo Dong-hyeon was born on June 2, 2003.
 He graduated from Daewon Foreign Language High School.

 Career

 2019–2020: Show Me the Money 8 and signing to H1ghr Music

 In July 2019, Big Naughty appeared on the rap competition TV show Show Me the Money 8 where he first garnered attention.
 He released singles "Bada", "Problems", "010" and "Astronaut" on the show and finished in fourth place.
 In October 2019, he signed to H1ghr Music.
 In November 2019, he released his debut single "Where It All Started Remix."
 In 2020, he participated in H1ghr Music's compilation albums H1ghr: Red Tape and H1ghr: Blue Tape, which were later nominated as Hip-hop Album of the Year at the Korean Hip-hop Awards.